-There are federal programs to help modify your loan to reduce your mortgage payment if your experiencing financial hardship.
+There are federal programs to help modify your loan to reduce mortgage payments if you’re experiencing financial hardship.
 You’ll need to meet certain requirements, but it’s worth asking your lender if they can offer you any of these programs to help you make ends meet when financial times are tough.

 If you purchased your home with a low down payment (under 20%), you’ve been paying for private mortgage insurance.
 However, you don’t have to have PMI once you owe less than 80% of your home’s value on your mortgage.
-Cancel it and you may save a between .5% and 1% of your home’s value each year.
+Cancel it and you may reduce mortgage payments between .5% and 1% of your home’s value each year.

 Taxes make up a hefty portion of many monthly mortgage payments.
 While it’s really nice to know your property taxes are being handled through your mortgage company and you’re not going to have a big tax bill at the end of the year, you may be paying too much in taxes.
 Make sure you look at your tax assessment each year to be sure the value the tax assessor assigns to your home is fair.
 If it’s overvalued, you can appeal the assessment.

-You may have to specifically ask your mortgage company to reassess the amount you put into escrow each month so that you see a difference in your payment, otherwise they’ll keep collecting the same amount and cut you a check for the difference.
+You may have to specifically ask your mortgage company to reassess the amount you put into escrow each month so that you can reduce mortgage payments, otherwise, they’ll keep collecting the same amount and cut you a check for the difference.

-You could save money by refinancing your mortgage.
+You could reduce mortgage payments by refinancing your mortgage.
 When is it time to refinance?
 If any of the following situations apply, you might consider going ahead with a full refinance.